sherlock-project/sherlock/removed_sites.md

 ## AngelList

-Username that exists is not detected.
+Usernames that exist are not detected.

 ```
   "AngelList": {